pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 The TiDB Operator will create extra Services together with multiple statefulsets:

-* For PD: N+1 Services should be created, N headless services and 1 client service
+* For PD: 1 headless service and 1 client service should be created;
-* For TiKV: N headless services should be created
+* For TiKV: 1 headless service should be created;
-* For TiDB: N+1 Services should be created, N client services and 1 main client service
+* For TiDB: N client services and 1 main client service should be created, N represents the count of the statefulset.

 ### Upgrade: